CarlVerret/csFastFloat/README.md

 For UTF-8 or ASCII inputs, you may pass a `ReadOnlySpan<byte>` argument.
-You can also pass an optional `out long characters_consumed` parameter to track the number of characters consumed by the number pattern.
+You can also pass an optional `out int characters_consumed` parameter to track the number of characters consumed by the number pattern.

 # Testing